knpuniversity/symfony4/sfcasts/upgrade-sf5/secrets-vault-setup.md

 ## Secrets?

-Here's the deal: our app always has a set of config values that need to be different from machine to machine, like different on my local versus production.
+Here's the deal: every app has a set of config values that need to be different from machine to machine, like different on my local machine versus production.
 In Symfony, we store these as environment variables.

 One example is `MAILER_DSN`.
 While developing, I want to use the `null` transport to *avoid* sending real emails.
 But on production, this value will be different,